Dedicated Support Staff

 Sean started at Penn State Berks before earning his bachelor's degrees in both political science with honors and history from the College of the Liberal Arts at UP in 2011.
 His honors thesis focused on state legislators' educational backgrounds and the effects they have on funding for public higher education.
 After interning at Penn State Berks in campus life, he earned his Master of Education in Student Personnel Administration in Higher Education from the University of North Carolina at Greensboro in 2014 and went on to work in student programming at the University of Kentucky for several years.

-Sean earned his MBA from the Penn State Smeal College of Business in 2023.Sean lives in State College with his wife, Elizabeth.
-They have two kids and two rescue dogs.
-His favorite season is college football season.
+Sean lives in State College with his wife, Elizabeth, their two future Nittany Lions, and Rosie, their rescue mutt.
+His favorite season is college football season, while his wife's is college basketball season.

 Sean can be reached at spg5096@psu.edu.